elfaidi-ghassen/Network-Programming/README.md

 # Project 1: A Minimal Multithreaded Web Server

 This project implements a multithreaded HTTP server in Python using the socket API.
-It features a custom thread pool to efficiently handle client-server communication and supports basic HTTP methods like GET and HEAD (with no support for POST).
+It features a custom thread pool to efficiently handle client-server communication and supports basic HTTP methods like GET and HEAD (but it doesn't support POST).
 This project helped me see how HTTP works at a fundamental level — and it was a really fun learning experience!

 One little expierement I did was to configure my home router to forward HTTP requests to my laptop (the server) using a port mapping, to bypass NAT protocol, thus allowing anyone in the internet to access the server.